gsoft-inc/wl-squide/docs/reference/registration/registerRemoteModule.md

 Register one or many remote module(s).
 During registration, the module `register` function will be called with a `Runtime` instance and an optional `context` object.

-By convention, a remote module must:
-- Expose a `/remoteEntry.js` entry point.
-- Export a `register.js` module with a signature matching `ModuleRegisterFunction` typing.

 ## Reference

 ```ts